- Published: 27 - 07 - 19

 Idiom Definition.
 To become involved with or support an activity or cause that has recently become popular

-Paul Featonby is Head of Data at Tharsus
+Paul Featonby is Digital Technology Director at Tharsus